Vulnerable Adult Risk Management (VARM)

 VARM hoarding grant

-The VARM hoarding grant is funded by Derbyshire County Council, Derby and Derbyshire Clinical Commissioning Group and Derbyshire Fire and Rescue Service.
+The VARM hoarding grant is funded by Derbyshire County Council, NHS Derby and Derbyshire Integrated Care Board and Derbyshire Fire and Rescue Service.
 It's linked to the VARM process and can be accessed with agreement from VARM Chairs to provide practical support for service users who are in a VARM process.
 These funds are only available when no other funding is possible and in exceptional circumstances.